 Quick and always reliable, this Mexican Black Beans recipe is super easy to make.
-A delicious side dish with Tofu Tacos, Vegetarian Enchiladas or along side Spanish Brown Rice, this Mexican beans recipe comes together with ease.
-Check out my How to Cook Black Beans from scratch recipe to make the tastiest black beans!
-This recipe is vegetarian, vegan and easily gluten free.
+A delicious side dish with Tofu Tacos, Vegetarian Enchiladas or alongside Spanish Brown Rice, this recipe comes together in about 20 minutes.
+Check out my How to Cook Black Beans from scratch recipe to use in this recipe to make the tastiest black bean side dish!
+This recipe is vegetarian, vegan, and easily gluten-free.

 The Easiest Mexican Black Beans

-Quick, homemade Mexican black beans are better than anything you can get in a Mexican restaurant and an easy way to elevate your Mexican food favorite recipes.
-Whether sharing them as a side or in burrito bowls, this simple recipe from canned or made from scratch black beans, comes together in about 15 minutes.
+Quick, homemade Mexican black beans are better than anything in a restaurant and an easy way to elevate your homemade Mexican-style food favorites.
+Whether sharing them as a side or in burrito bowls, this simple recipe from canned or made-from-scratch black beans comes together in about 15 minutes.

-For this black beans recipe, you’ll use cooked beans as the base.
-Use either canned or cooked from dry homemade beans.
-I prefer homemade, but something you’ll always find in my pantry are canned black beans, just in case homemade doesn’t happen.
+You’ll use cooked beans as the base for this black beans recipe.
+Use either canned or cooked dry homemade beans.
+I prefer homemade, but you’ll always find canned black beans in my pantry, just in case homemade doesn’t happen.

-To make Mexican style black beans, you only need a few seasoning ingredients and fire roasted tomatoes to take the flavor of these beans over the top!
+To make this black bean recipe, you only need a few seasoning ingredients and fire-roasted tomatoes to take the flavor over the top!
 Here’s what you’ll need (see recipe card for details):

-Chipotle peppers in adobo sauce are a pantry staple.
+- Chipotle Peppers in Adobo Sauce (gluten-free if needed) – are a pantry staple.
 I use it in all my Mexican food recipes.
-It has a long refrigerator life and leftovers freeze with ease.
+It has a long refrigerator life, and leftovers freeze with ease.
 Find chipotle peppers in adobo sauce on the Mexican food isle of your grocery store.
 They amp up the smoky flavors in this Mexican black beans recipe.

 Quick Guide: How to Make this Mexican Black Beans Recipe